 You have a lot to see and experience on your car ride to Yellowstone.
 We have curated a list of recommended things to do in Idaho as you cruise towards the fascinating Yellowstone Park.

-1. Enjoy Sledding At Bruneau Dunes State Park
+1. Sledding Adventures at Bruneau Dunes State Park

 You cannot skip the largest freestanding dunes in North America as you cruise towards Yellowstone.
 You will find it in the southeast of Boise.
 You can stop for a quick hike through the mighty dunes of Bruneau Dunes State Park.